'City of stumps?' Raleigh residents frustrated over Crabtree Valley Mall traffic plan

 This is one of the more vocal residents who wants to know more about project in area of @CrabtreeValley1.
 I can tell you it didn’t seem like her concerns nor any of her neighbors concerns were address.
 Hear from them and @NCDOT tonight on #ABC11 pic.twitter.com/SKLPE79bGY— Josh Chapin (@JoshChapinABC11) May 1, 2018

-Her now 18 acres is in the midst of a project the Department of Transportation is looking into by Crabtree Valley Mall.
+Her now 18 acres is in the midst of a project the Department of Transportation is looking into near Crabtree Valley Mall.

 "This is the last surviving parcel of farmland in this area," Coggins said.
 "To me, it's heartbreaking that it would go to be a new entrance to the mall."

-NC DOT wants to tackle congestion and improve safety around the beltline and Glenwood Avenue - a well-known traffic nightmare.
-One idea is to move the main mall entrance to Ridge Road instead of Glenwood Avenue.
+NCDOT wants to tackle the congestion and improve safety around the beltline and Glenwood Avenue - a well-known traffic nightmare.

+One topic residents asked about was a potential secondary mall entrance on Ridge Road.

-At the meeting at Highland United Methodist Church, DOT briefly mentioned the mall entrance movement, emphasizing instead that the project itself was in its planning stages.
+At the meeting at Highland United Methodist Church, DOT officials briefly mentioned the mall entrances, emphasizing instead that the project itself was in its planning stages, and nothing is off the table.

 It is standing room only at this church where residents just listened to a presentation by @NCDOT about plans to address traffic issues in area around @CrabtreeValley1.
 Already some grumbling around the room #ABC11 pic.twitter.com/9SRN5XG1YY— Josh Chapin (@JoshChapinABC11) April 30, 2018